TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 12/Hosea 12.9.md

 ---

-But I am Jehovah thy God from the land of Egypt; I will yet again make thee to dwell in tents, as in the days of the solemn feast.
+"But I am Yahweh your God from the land of Egypt.
+I will yet again make you dwell in tents, as in the days of the solemn feast.